HaxeFoundation/haxe-evolution/proposals/0000-comments-in-ast.md

 ```
 -Dcomments=all // include all comments
--Dcomments=class // only include comments on classes
+-Dcomments=type // only include comments on classes
--Dcomments=class+field // only include comments on classes and fields
+-Dcomments=type+field // only include comments on classes and fields
--Dcomments=expr // only include comments in expression blocks
 -Dcomments // implies 'all'
 ```